SocietyForArtisticResearch/texteditor-elm/README.md

 Casper:
 - When deleting object, ask for confirmation (done, but on cancelling goes to redirect editor.html instead of styaing in page ??)
+Observation: if MediaDelete call is called outside of Modal, no problem

 - Tabs ?
 Switch Textarea/Codemirror/CSS Edit
 - Buttons
 - Styling